jimburton/scrabble/chapters/Chapter2.md

 maintain and hard to extend.
 Fortunately, what we can do here is to use a monad to encapsulate the checks for `Left` and `Right`.
-We make our `Either` type into a monad, where the monad instance says what to do when we encounter a `Left` value, and then when wen we use the monad we just carry on as if everything is a `Right` value -- no more case statements.
+We make our `Either` type into a monad, where the monad instance says what to do when we encounter a `Left` value, and then when we use the monad we can carry on as if everything is a `Right` value -- no more case statements.

 We create a new type for arbitrary "evaluations" in the game, called